I want more curves

 - Complement workout efforts with healthy eating.
 Whether you are working to maintain a weight you are happy with, or trying to lose/gain weight, a nutritionally balanced eating plan is important and achievable.
 If you truly need to gain weight, as indicated by a BMI lower than 18.5, increase calorie intake.
 The extra calories need to come from foods that provide lots of vitamins, minerals, and fiber — not highly processed junk foods.
 Have an extra snack, perhaps an apple with a tablespoon of peanut butter, in the afternoon.
 Increase intake of fruits, vegetables, whole grains, lean proteins, and heart healthy fats (like those found in nuts) while checking out other nutrition and portion size suggestions in the Related Q&As below.

 If you are someone with a BMI that is approaching the overweight category, your health would benefit from weight maintenance and even a small amount of weight loss.
 Cut down calories by trading in junk or processed food for whole foods and smaller portion sizes.
 An added benefit of weight loss around your middle is that the curves above and below that point will be accentuated.
 To get more tips and ideas on how to modify your diet and exercise regimen, speak with a nutritionist or exercise specialist.
-Columbia students may also find it helpful to check out Get Balanced!, CU's Guide for Healthier Eating and CU Move.

 More than anything though, it's important to love your body in its natural form.
 Remind yourself about the features you do like about your body and accentuate those.
 You may find that changing your dress size isn't what makes the biggest difference.